- Last Online1 hour ago

 - Excessive exposition and thoughtless superfluous dumb dialogue.

 - The so-called 'genius' protagonist and his 'intelligent' foes are disappointingly incompetent.
 Ike could have used his mind reading powers at numerous occasions but didn't for reasons, Ike explains his mind reading ability to opponents for reasons, and despite knowing Ike's mind-reading abilities, Jace the goblin foolishly orders an attack directly, only to act surprised when Ike finds out.
 Not only that, Jace could have at least pretended he was not involved, because mind-reading powers and interrogation are still not proof or evidence that he betrayed the demon kingdom by ordering his underlings to shoot Ike with an arrow, causing Jace's demise.
 He then challenges Ike as if that would do anything; Jace was already doomed from that point on, as he became wanted by both demons and humans with nowhere to escape.
 Jace then offers Ike alliance against Demon Lord, rendering all his previous actions unjustified; leaving you wondering why he attacked Ike in the first place.
-That's not a rational way to start a revolution either.
+That's not a rational way to start a revolution.

 - There is a noticeable lack of tension.
 Ike doesn't face threatening adversaries, and his human disguise is not convincingly dangerous.
 He is often seen casually removing his mask at home, making it hard to believe that he has maintained his secret for 20 years before being discovered by a random maid.